MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/bug-fixes.md

 - ConsiderTravelTime parameter for SA API msdyn_SearchResourceAvailability is not working as expected
    - Create a resource requirement with 4 hours duration, and location = Onsite
-   - Create a resource A with 4 hours available hour on his calendar , make sure there is few mins travel time between the location between resource and requirement
+   - Create a resource A with 4 hours available hour on his calendar, make sure there is few mins travel time between the location between resource and requirement
-   - Use msdyn_SearchResourceAvailability with ConsiderTravelTime parameter set to false , and to find availability for this requirement
+   - Use msdyn_SearchResourceAvailability with ConsiderTravelTime parameter set to false, and to find availability for this requirement
-Before: no potential bookable slot returned , now there is potential bookable slot return from resource A since resource A has enough available hours
+Before: no potential bookable slot returned, now there is potential bookable slot return from resource A since resource A has enough available hours
 - RSO Booking Details -> Operation Details field doesn't show message anymore if RSO application user missing FS-admin security role
 - Booking status form showing false Scheduling Method when first time open after setup fresh RSO environment
 - Fixed upgrade issue from RSO v3.0.18341.1 to latest in-market version